 7th September 2022

 The Graduate course starts at 2 PM on Wednesday 7th September 2022.
-The graduate course curriculum is currently being finalised and will be uploaded shortly.
+The graduate course programme and curriculum can be accessed below.

 Graduate Course Programme

 The Graduate Course (7th and 8th September 2022) is an opportunity for postdocs, PhD students and clinical fellows who are new to the lysosomal disease field to be taught about the fundamentals of lysosomal diseases by experts who are at the cutting edge of these areas and to have a chance to informally practice presenting their work in a non-challenging environment to their peers.
 Participants in the graduate course usually go on to attend the workshop afterwards.

 This year we have an excellent line-up of teachers who will cover the following themes:

 • Lysosome Biogenesis (Thomas Braulke)

 • Channels and Transporters (Bruno Gasnier)

 • Lipid degradation and lipid storage diseases (Hans Aerts)